liflab/beepbeep-3-book/pre-markdown/basic/README.md

     The event is: 1
     The event is: 2

+Note that `source` springs into action only upon a call to `pull()` on its `Pullable` object.
+That is, it computes and returns a new output event only upon request.
+In other words, we can see it as some kind of gearbox that does something only when we turn the crank: each turn of the "crank" triggers the production of a new output event.

 This simple example shows the basic concepts around the use of a processor:

 - An instance of a processor is first created
 - To read events from its output, we must obtain an instance of a `Pullable` object from this processor
 - Events can be queried by calling `pull()` on this `Pullable` object

-## <a name="piping">Piping processors</a>
+## Piping processors {#piping}

-Processors can be composed (or "piped") together, by letting the output of one processor be the input of another.
-This piping is possible as long as the type of the first processor's output matches the second processor's input type.
-This is exemplified by the following piece of code:
+BeepBeep provides dozens of processors, but each of them in isolation performs a simple operation.
+To perform more complex computations, processors can be composed (or "piped") together, by letting the output of one processor be the input of another.
+This piping is possible as long as the type of the first processor's output matches the type expected by the second processor's input.

+Let us create a simple example of piping by building upon the previous example, as follows:

 {@snipm basic/PipingUnary.java}{/}

-A `QueueSource` is created as before; then, an instance of another processor called `Doubler` is also created.
-For the sake of the example, the `Doubler` processor takes integers as input, and returns the double of each of them as its output.
+First, a `QueueSource` is created as before; then, an instance of another processor called `Doubler` is also created.
+For the sake of the example, let us simply assume that `Doubler` takes arbitrary integers as its input, multiples them by two, and returns the result as its output.

 The next instruction uses the {@link jdc:ca.uqac.lif.cep.Connector Connector} object to pipe the two processors together.
 The call to method {@link jdm:ca.uqac.lif.cep.Connector#connect(Processor ...) connect()} sets up the processors so that the output of `source` is sent directly to the input of `doubler`.
 We can then obtain `doubler`'s `Pullable` object, and fetch its output events like before.
 The output of this program will be: